+Is failure to implement

+a corporate

+compliance program

-Is failure to implement a corporate compliance program a basis for criminal liability?
+a basis for criminal

+liability?

 No. The failure to implement a compliance program is not a crime.

-COOPERATION WITH FO REIGN AUTHORITIES Is the country known to cooperate with other foreign government authorities in Yes.
+Is the country known to cooperate with other foreign government authorities in corporate criminal matters?

+Yes.
 South Africa is a party to bilateral and multilateral treaties, including the OECD Convention and the U.N.
 Convention against Transnational Organized Crime.
-South Africa's International Co-operation in Criminal Matters Act is another important statute that governs South Africa's cooperation with foreign authorities. authorities in corporate criminal matters?
+South Africa's International Co-operation in Criminal Matters Act is another important statute that governs South Africa's cooperation with foreign authorities.

 South Africa is also known to cooperate in enforcement actions related to the U.S. FCPA and the UK Bribery Act.

-GOVERNMENT PROGRAM MS AND GUIDANCE What is the key government guidance on prosecuting corporations, if any?
+What is the key

+government guidance

+on prosecuting

+corporations, if any?

 There is no government guidance on prosecuting corporations in South Africa.
-Does the government incentivize corporations to identify individuals?

 No. However, as previously noted, Section 34 of PRECCA requires individuals holding "a position of authority" to report corruption, theft, fraud, forgery, uttering a forged document, and extortion involving ZAR 100,000 or more to the Directorate for Priority Crime Investigations.
 The Financial Intelligence Centre Act also establishes the obligation to report suspicious transactions to the Financial Intelligence Centre.

 Does the government have a whistleblower program to incentivize whistleblowers?

 The Protected Disclosures Act and the Companies Act provide protections for whistleblower employees without explicit incentive programs.

 Section 4 of the Protected Disclosures Act provides whistleblower employees who are suffering retaliation for their disclosure the right to approach the Labour Court for relief.
 In order for a disclosure to be "protected," it must pertain to a covered subject matter and be disclosed to the right person.
 The disclosure must also be made in good faith through the appropriate channels.

 Similarly, disclosures will be protected under the Companies Act when they pertain to a protected subject matter and are made to a covered body.
 Section 159(5) of the Companies Act entitles whistleblowers to compensation-without specifying any value-where their disclosures are justified and they suffer retaliation.
 Significantly, only disclosures related to certain topics are protected by the Companies Act, and disclosures must also be made in good faith through the appropriate channels.

-Last Updated September 2, 2020
+September 2, 2020